vict0rsch/deep_learning/aws_gpu.md

 #### Storage

-The whole setup takes a bit more than 9GB so consider using a 16GB instance or more depending on your needs!
-See the "Storage" tab (no shit...).
+The whole setup takes a bit more than 9GB.
+By default the AMI makes the instance have 24GB storage.
+See the "Storage" tab (no shit...) to edit this according to your needs.

 Now "**Launch**" !